wolfy-j/goffli/README.md

 * https://gist.github.com/wolfy-j/8009a8b3be1004d933e105494c64c372 - Copy media content from one container to another (by @wolfy-j)

-> Feel free to suggest your own snippet for the list.
+> Feel free to share your own snippets.

 # Snippet related operations
 To get list of all available snippets